 The SASI and ASI are members of the faculty and teach an integral part of the school’s curriculum.
 They are subject to the many of the same assignments and duties as other teachers (such as lunchroom monitor) and usually receive the same benefits of sick leave, holidays, and vacations as do the other teachers.
 Some states/school districts may require the SASI and ASI to be certified as high school teachers above and beyond the basic Air Force Junior ROTC instructor certification.
 Air Force Junior ROTC recommends that the SASI and ASI work toward those certifications.
 In some states, the ASI is permitted to teach military subjects without certification and may serve as a classroom assistant without being teacher certified by the state.
 See the web page called “JROTC Certifications by State.”

 12. What pay does the instructor receive?

-Instructors receive, as a minimum, an amount equal to the difference between active duty retired pay (this calculation also applies to retired ANG/AFRES members) and the total compensation they would receive if ordered to active duty.
-Active duty pay includes base pay, housing allowance (based on ZIP code of employing school), subsistence allowance, clothing allowance (NCOs), and COLA, if applicable.
+Instructors receive, at a minimum, pay equal to the difference between active duty retired pay (this calculation also applies to retired ANG/AFRES members) and the total compensation they would receive if ordered to active duty.
+Active duty pay includes base pay, housing allowance (based on the ZIP code of the employing school), subsistence allowance, clothing allowance (NCOs), and COLA, if applicable.
 This is computed on a monthly basis, and then multiplied by the length of the contract.